-Function COM DAFG CreateWaveform
+Function COM\DAFG\CreateWaveform

-int pascal COM\DAFG\CreateWaveform (WORD & WaveformNumber, WORD & Origin, WORD Size, double Periods, const char Name [COM DAFG WAVEFORM NAME SIZE+1]);
+int COM\DAFG\CreateWaveform (WORD & WaveformNumber, WORD & Origin, WORD Size, double Periods, const char Name [COM\DAFG\MAX\WAVEFORM\NAME\SIZE]);

 Creates a waveform with the specified number and returns an error code according to Tab.
-4.
+5.

 The WaveformNumber specifies the waveform number that should be created.
 The return value in this variable is the number of the waveform that has been created.
 For the allowed range of values for WaveformNumber, see the function COM\DAFG\DeleteWaveform.
 If a waveform with the specified number already exists, all waveforms with numbers higher or equal to this number will be renumbered to gain the space necessary for the new waveform.
 The new waveform will be inserted such that is becomes the specified number.
 Thus, the returned value equals to the value passed to the function.
-If the waveform number points to the space, i.e. if the waveform with the specified number does not exist, the new waveform will be appended behind the last waveform.
-In this case, the number of the new waveform, i.e. the return value may differ from the specified one, that is from the value passed to the function.
-The easiest way to append a new waveform is to insert a waveform with the number COM\DAFG\WAVE-FORM NUMBER-1 (= 99).
+If the waveform number points to the free space, i.e. if the waveform with the specified number does not exist, the new waveform will be appended behind the last waveform.
+In this case, the number of the new waveform, i.e. the return value may differ from the specified one, i.e. from the value passed to the function.
+The easiest way to append a new waveform is to insert waveform with the а number 1 (= typically 99) obtained by the function WAVEFORM COUNT -COM DAFG GetHardwareSettings.

 The variable Size specifies the size of the new waveform in samples.
-The value is equal to the real size decremented by one and it should not be zero.
+The value is equal to the real size decremented by one and it must not be zero.
 The waveform with the maximum allowable size of 64 KS (COM\DAFG\MAX\WAVEFORM\SIZE = 0x10000 = 65536) will be created with Size = 0xFFFF (65535).